KenanyaKAP/Kenanyas-Calculator/README.md

 - Use bracket on negative number ex: (-4)
 - Parentheses Support ()
 - Big Number Support up to memory limit

+#
+Using GMP library for Big Number: https://gmplib.org/